sean-lamont/bait/_docs/data.md

 - `vocab`
 - `expression_graphs`

-# HOList

-Contains data based on HOL-Light proofs.
-Used for both the HOList Supervised training experiment, and for evaluation with the HOList Eval experiment.

-By default, creates a `holist` MongoDB database, with the following collections used for the HOList experiments:
-- `split_data`
-- `vocab`
-- `train_thm_ls`
-- `expression_graphs`

 ## LeanDojo

-Data generated from the LeanDojo benchmark.
+Data generated from the LeanDojo benchmark, used for End-to-End experiments and for training ReProver based models.
 Processed into a format which enables training generative models.

-[//]: # (## Premise Selection)

-[//]: # ()

-[//]: # (Premise selection data is processed to keep a consistent format between datasets.)

-[//]: # (In this way, the data source can be abstracted from the experiments which allows for)

-[//]: # (datasets and models to be swapped with minimal additional code.)